Symmetry, Symbolism and Signs : To the Alberta Border

 While, I am hesitant to refer to a film, the fact is that on the Trans Canada Trail in the fields of the prairies, we often think of the Camino movie – 'The Way', staring Martin Sheen.
 (If you have not seen it, do yourselves a favour – get a bottle of Spanish wine and spend an evening being inspired!)
 In particular we are reminded of the scene in which the protagonist and the group of intrepid pilgrims meet ‘Jack from Ireland’ in a hay field.
 Jack, an author suffering writers block is frustrated in his attempts to put the experience of his trek into words.
 Famously, in the midst of being annoyed about the meaning of the pathway he rants…

 We remember setting out from Cape Spear and St. John's at the beginning.
 We laugh about our struggles on the East Coast Trail as we learned about life under full pack weight.
 We think of the ferry from Newfoundland to Cape Breton and the ferry from Nova Scotia to PEI.
-We think of the shuttle over the Confederation bridge to New Brunswick, and the snow storms as we entered Quebec.
-We remember the police blockade between Quebec and Ontario, we think of trekking the Trans Canada Highway into Manitoba, and the amazing Crocus North trail which lead us into Saskatchewan.
+We think of the shuttle over the Confederation bridge to New Brunswick, and the snow storms (our first province to actually hike into) as we entered Quebec.
+We remember the police blockade between Quebec and Ontario, we think of trekking the Trans Canada Highway into Manitoba, and the amazing Crocus Trail which lead us into Saskatchewan.

 The shift from one province and one region to another has always been unique and memorable.
 Each has always made us aware of what we have gained and are leaving behind as well as hinting at what awaits us in the future.
 What will we come away with today?
 Are there meanings we are missing, messages we fail to comprehend?
 How will the venture from Saskatchewan to Alberta compare to other provinces?
 What comes next?